devareus/Eclectic-Token-Sniper/README.md

 - BakerySwap
 - Traderjoexyz

-The Honeypot Check functionality is available for the Binance Smart Chain (mainnet and testnet), Polygon, Fantom and Avalanche.
+The Honeypot Check functionality is available for the Binance Smart Chain, Polygon, Fantom and Avalanche (including their mainnets and testnets).

-The Safe-buy functionality is available for the Binance Smart Chain (mainnet and testnet), Polygon and Fantom.
+The Safe-buy functionality is available for the Binance Smart Chain, Polygon and Fantom (mainnets and testnets).

 I can add support for others on request.
 Send me (0xa9f5B4Fd93ddA4eb247CC1cC726a6602a2Ce7F00) enough native tokens of the corresponding blockchain so I can deploy the contracts and get in touch!